 • Positive economic impact So, you can look at it from one side of productivity because of high volumes of migrant workers in sending countries they are high productivity in development and business activities

-• Negative economic impact So, you can also look at it as possibly a net outflow of cash situation in that country, it kind of change the balance of payment in that country to be negative.
+• Negative economic impact So, you can also look at it as possibly a net outflow of cash situation in that country, it kind of changes the balance of payment in that country to be negative.

 Remittances are part of an individual’s access to financial services.
 A good remittance product improves value to the user in the short term and access to other financial products in the long term it also increases competition and could move transactions to the formal sector.